Medicine: Graduate Entry (MBBCh)

 The Undergraduate Course at Cardiff University is a Non-Modular Course and therefore it is impossible to compartmentalise learning.
 The idea of C21 is to build and gain new knowledge and ideas by expanding and developing on what you already know.
 A “spiral curriculum” gives you opportunities to revisit aspects of learning thus deepening understanding.

-The primary mode of delivery in year one will be via case based learning, where you are supported in small groups by a trained facilitator.
+The primary mode of delivery in your Year 1 will be via case based learning, where you are supported in small groups by a trained facilitator.
 You will learn basic and clinical science via the theme of the ‘Chronological Life Course’.
 Each unit of study will consist of a series of patient cases, typically lasting about two weeks.

-In years two and three you will apply and build upon earlier learning through increased clinical time in hospitals and GP surgeries throughout Wales.
+In your Years 2 and 3 you will apply and build upon earlier learning through increased clinical time in hospitals and GP surgeries throughout Wales.
 Learning will be centred around the patient experience as you follow patients along the care pathway from community settings into hospital care and back into the community on placements.
 Clinical placement learning will be complemented with further periods of instruction back in Cardiff, where you will revisit core scientific principles and build upon these, but with an increased emphasis on the patho-physiology, diagnostic methods, management and treatment of common diseases.

-By year four you will be ready to take a more active role within clinical teams.
+By your Year 4 you will be ready to take a more active role within clinical teams.
 The emphasis is on consolidating knowledge and skills to prepare you for work as a doctor in the NHS, ensuring a smooth transition from student to Foundation Doctor.

 SSCs complement core MBBCh teaching, allowing you to study areas of particular interest, introducing research skills and encouraging analytical and critical thought from your first year.
 You are encouraged to develop skills and knowledge in a variety of medical and scientific specialties, including those outside the realm of traditional medicine.
 In the final year you will have an opportunity to go on an ‘elective’ and visit medical settings anywhere in the UK or internationally.
 These ‘options’ enable you to pursue an aspect of medicine of particular interest to you.

-On joining the course all students on the 4 year programme will be introduced to the concept of case based learning in a custom made dedicated fortnight.
-During this time you will also have dedicated teaching in clinical history taking and examination skills and will also spend time at the clinical skills facility in the School of Medicine.
+On joining the course, all students on the four year programme will be introduced to the concept of case based learning in a custom made dedicated fortnight.
+During this time you will also have dedicated teaching in clinical history taking and examination skills and you will also spend time at the clinical skills facility in the School of Medicine.
 Thereafter you will be fully integrated with the undergraduate students starting the second year of their course.

 The remainder of your first year is based on a series of clinical scenarios linking the basic sciences to common clinical conditions, such as musculoskeletal injuries, heart disease, diabetes and gastrointestinal problems.

-- You will spend one day a week seeing patients in local hospitals, general practices and other community based services around South East Wales.
+- You will spend a day most weeks seeing patients in local hospitals, general practices and other community based services around South East Wales;

 - Initially you will concentrate on normal structure and function but, as cases progress, you will move on to more complex clinical presentations focusing on abnormal structure and function.